 3. On the first run of the backup, all files from the selected data set will be backed up.
 Next time you start a backup plan, only modified parts of the previously uploaded files will be moved to storage.

-If you choose to use block-level backup, you will see the Full Backup Schedule screen where you can specify conditions for performing a Full Backup.
+If you choose to use block-level backup, you will see the Full Backup Options screen where you can specify conditions of scheduling full Backup.
 Full Backup is only related to block-level backup and is a part of it.
 Full Backup affects only individual files, not the whole backup set.

 Alternatively, you can enable block-level backup via the command line interface if you prefer it to GUI.
 [Further reading: CloudBerry Backup Command Line Interface]